ISLANDS OF LORETO EXPEDITION

 • 4 Marine offshore and islands expeditions: 7h to 8h duration.

-• 1 Biodiversity workshop and land expedition of 4 hours.
+• 1 Biodiversity workshop and flexible climate day.

 • 2 Expert Guides: Explore confidently with the guidance of two seasoned experts.